Abbotsford, Scottish Borders: Miscellaneous

 Abbotsford gave its name to the Abbotsford Club, founded by William Barclay Turnbull in 1833 or 1834 in Scott's honour, and a successor to the Bannatyne and Maitland Clubs.
 It was a text publication society, which existed to print and publish historical works connected with Scott's writings.
 Its publications extended from 1835 to 1864.

 In August 2012, a new Visitor Centre opened at Abbotsford which houses a small exhibition, gift shop and Ochiltree's café with views over the house and grounds.
 The house re-opened to the public after extensive renovations in July 2013.

-In 2014 it won the European Union Prize for Cultural Heritage / Europa Nostra Award for its recent conservation project.
+In 2014 it won the European Union Prize for Cultural Heritage / Europa Nostra Award for its then recent conservation project.